Skip to Main Content

 Introduction

-The amount of information we have access to is overwhelming, and determining whether that information is reliable isn't always straightforward.
+The amount of information we have access to is overwhelming, and, consequently, determining whether or not that information is reliable isn't always straightforward.
 The resources here have been curated to help you evaluate sources as you move through complex information ecosystems (especially online).
 The usefulness of a source and how “good” or “bad” it is will be determined by your needs and its relevance to your question.
 Sometimes, you will need scholarly articles that have been peer-reviewed by experts in the field.
 Other times, you might need first hand accounts from people with lived experiences in your topic of interest.
-Remember, any kind of resource can be appropriate and useful for your research, as long as you understand the particularities of each source type, as well as the perspectives and biases of any given source.
+Remember, any kind of resource can be appropriate and useful for your research, as long as you understand the particularities of each source type, as well as their perspectives and biases.

-Below is a helpful video from Portland Community College on evaluating sources to find quality research that will be useful for your assignment and research question:
+Below is a helpful video from Portland Community College on evaluating sources and finding quality research that will be useful for your assignment:

 Peer-Reviewed Sources